mudit1729/dinov2-od/README.md

 # DINOv2 Object Detection

 This repository implements an object detection model using Facebook's DINOv2 (Vision Transformer) as the backbone feature extractor.
-The detector follows a DETR-like architecture with a transformer decoder on top of DINOv2 features.
+The detector follows a DETR-like architecture with a transformer decoder on top of DINOv2 features, providing efficient object detection with minimal training resources.

 ## Features